European-XFEL/Karabo/doc/concepts/broker.rst

 Devices can be configured to not interpret assignment and command messages from a topic they are configured to communicated with.
 This allows for exclusive resource sharing.
-For example, one of two experiments sharing a laser installation, can request exclusive rights to the shared laser devices, by requesting to not interpret command and assingment messages from the topic the other instrument is configured to.
+For example, one of two experiments sharing a laser installation can request exclusive rights to the shared laser devices by requesting to not interpret command and assignment messages from the topic the other instrument is configured to.
 Say the first experiment uses topic *exp1* and the second topic *exp2*.
 If *exp1* needs exclusive access, it would configure all laser devices to ignore messages from topic *exp2*.
 The experiment